 \section{Numerical Results}

-\textbf{Simulation setup.} In our scenario, we consider one UAV and several ground users to see the impact of interference on the UAV performance.
-The main link is always established between one of the ground users and the UAV and other users are assumed to be interferer nodes in the same region.
-All users are placed in the region based on the Poisson distribution.
-The Rayleigh fading factor is set to $\Omega = 2$, the duration of a time slot is $T_{slt} = 2$ ms, the maximum queuing delay is uniformly distributed for user $n \in N$ from 30 to 60 ms, the SINR threshold is considered $\gamma_{th} = 8$, the number of frequency channels would be $|F| = 15$, reference distance is assumed $d_0 = 20$ m, frequency in the path loss model is set to $f = 900$ MHz, Boltzmann’s constant is $k = 1.38*10^{-23}$, the temperature in the noise model is equal to $T = 290$ K. The communication area, where the ground users are distributed, is considered to be a 40 * 40 $m^2$, and the UAV is placed at the altitude of 50 m.
-The incoming packet rate is uniformly distributed among the users and varied between 60 and 120 with the step size of 20, and the normalized buffer capacity ($B_n \eta_n$) is between 50 and 150 with the step size of 25 based on the uniform distribution.
-The transmitter power is set to a uniformly distributed random number between 0.5 and 1 watt.
-Also, constant parameters in the Rician factor and path loss exponent are $k_0=1$, $k_{\frac{\pi}{2}}=15$, $\alpha_0=3.5$, $\alpha_{\frac{\pi}{2}}=2$.
+\textbf{Simulation setup.} In our scenario, we consider one UAV and several ground nodes to see the impact of interference on UAV performance.
+The main link is always established between one of the ground nodes and the UAV, and other ones are assumed to be interferer nodes in the same region in which all of them are placed according to the Poisson distribution.

+The Rayleigh fading factor is set to $\Omega = 2$, the duration of a time slot is $T_{slt} = 2$ ms, the maximum queuing delay $T_n^{th}$ is uniformly distributed ranging from 30 to 60 ms, the SINR threshold $\gamma_{th}$ equals to 8, the number of frequency channels is $|F| = 15$, reference distance is assumed $d_0 = 20$ m, frequency in the path loss model is set to $f = 900$ MHz, Boltzmann’s constant is $k = 1.38*10^{-23}$, the temperature in the noise model is equal to $T = 290$ K. The communication area is assumed 40 * 40 $m^2$, and the UAV is placed at the altitude of 50 m.
+The incoming packet rate $\lambda_n$ is uniformly distributed between 60 and 120 with the step size of 20, and the normalized buffer capacity $B_n \eta_n$ is between 50 and 150 with the step size of 25.
+The transmitter power is considered between 0.5 and 1 watt by uniform distribution.
+Furthermore, constant parameters in the Rician factor and path loss exponent are set to $k_0=1$, $k_{\frac{\pi}{2}}=15$, $\alpha_0=3.5$, $\alpha_{\frac{\pi}{2}}=2$.